 Are you having car troubles?
 While there are a ton of issues that can negatively impact a car’s performance, there’s a common, yet often overlooked issue: the quality of the gas.
-A car and bad gas can cause a number of problems.
+Bad gas in your car can cause a number of problems.
 Below, we highlight some of the telltale warning signs that you should be on the lookout for that indicate your car has bad gasoline.

 How Does Your Car Act When You Get Bad Gas?